 - Fixed, frozen, fresh, and other forms of preserved tissue (for RNA, DNA, etc.)

 - Blood and liquid specimens available

 - Access to multiple, linked databases (coming soon)

 In order to sustain the Biorepository for current and future investigators, it is critically important that you acknowledge the Biorepository and Pathology CoRE in all publications, grants, and awards that include any data or services you have derived from our facility.
 This is a mandatory requirement for funding.

 The Biorepository and Pathology CoRE has been providing services to the Mount Sinai Health System research community as well as external investigators since 2006, facilitating high quality translational research, multiple collaborative studies, and numerous peer-reviewed publications.

-Please let us know whenever any publication or grant has evolved as a result of involving any of the services of the Biorepository and Pathology CoRE.
+Please let us know whenever any publication grant has evolved as a result of involving any of the services of the Biorepository & Pathology CoRE.